 All across the world, but particularly in the liberal democracies of America and Europe, laws allowing euthanasia and assisted suicide are on the increase.
 Richard Ritenbaugh details, not only their expansion, but also how they push a progressive agenda th. . .

 Readers with a background in statistics or logic will immediately recognize the oxymoron in the question, "How Normal is Deviance?"
 The question states a contradiction in terms, for defiance is, by definition, a departure from the normal. ...

 The commandment against murder is the one most universally followed by man.
 But Jesus shows there is much more behind it than merely taking another's life.

-Crucifixion is man's most cruel, inhumane form of capital punishment.
-Why did our Savior need to die this way?
+Crucifixion is man's most cruel form of punishment.
+Why did Jesus need to die this way?
 What does it teach us?
-This article also includes an inset, "Was Jesus Stabbed Before or After He Died?"
+And was Jesus stabbed before or after He died?

 A main sign of the end may be the behaviors and attitudes of Generation X. Richard Ritenbaugh analyses his own generation in relation to Paul's description of the last days in II Timothy 3.